JoyxL/gregory_Joyal_reji_rebin_vue_AJAX/README.md

 - ✅ Display:
   - A list of games with title, image, and genre
   - Clickable entries that reveal full game details
-- ✅ At least 1 image shown (in list or detail)
 - ✅ Responsive layout (desktop → mobile)
 - ✅ Handle loading and error states
 - ✅ GreenSock (GSAP) animation enhancements